littlenag/scala-essentials-petstore/README.md

 Unfortunately, the Petstore needs a bit of work before it will be fully operational.
 The core logic is here, the project builds, and the test pass but all the real work is yet to be done.
 Are you up to the challenge?

-Things you might like to try!
+Things you might like to try:
 * Add/modify field of some JSON project case class
 * Add validation to JSON marshaller
 * Extend app domain, add routes classes, etc